-No of units 3 SW3.17 - Former St Peter and Paul Church, Abercanaid 13 This 0.3 hectare site is located off Chapel Street, Abercanaid.
-Full perm ission for 1 13 affordable units was granted in 2015 (P/14/0193), and the site was completed i in 2017.
+No of units SW3.17 - Former St Peter and Paul Church, Abercanaid 13 This 0.3-hectare site is located off Chapel Street, Abercanaid.
+Full perm nission for 13 affordable units was granted in 2015 (P/14/0193), and the site was completed in 2017.

-SW3.18 - Twynyrodyn No of units
+No of units SW3.18 - Twynyrodyn 120

-This 5.76 hectare site is located between the A4060 trunk road and the existing community of Twynyrodyn.
+This 5.76-hectare site is located between the A4060 trunk road and the existing community of Twynyrodyn.
 The site is allocated for 120 dwellings which reflects an approximate net developable area of 4.2 hectares and is anticipated to bring forward affordable housing and other planning obligations in accordance with Policy SW9.
 The land was reclaimed as part of the East Merthyr Land Reclamation scheme in the late 1980s/early 1990s.